 B.A., Mass Communications, University of Miami, 1972.

-Dr. Weinstein is Principal Research Scientist – Instructional and Organizational Development at Kaizen Approach, Inc. He has over 43 years of professional experience in research, design, and development for instructional and organizational development projects.
+Dr. Weinstein is Principal Research Scientist in Instructional and Organizational Development at DarkStar Intelligence, LLC.
+He has over 43 years of professional experience in research, design, and development for instructional and organizational development projects.
 He specializes in instructional design leading to the development of training programs, media development in all electronic formats and for classroom delivery, focus group facilitation, and organizational development/effectiveness operations.
 Dr. Weinstein has also been responsible for developing training requirements, analysis, and establishing training program and media customized to fit client needs and technology infrastructure at IBM, Booz Allen Hamilton and Unisys Corporation.

 Over the past 32 years, Dr. Weinstein has been appointed as a member of eight Doctoral Dissertation committees and a Master’s Thesis advisory board member in the areas of instructional systems design; dissemination and diffusion of instructional innovations; and educational research/statistics.
 His leadership in education include: